 You’re graduating!
 Here at the Alumni Relations office, we know how rewarding college graduation can be, but we also know how hectic it can be.
 In order to have a stress-free commencement day, here are some tips:

 1. Show up on time: Be sure to arrive at least one hour prior to the start of the ceremony with your cap and gown.
 Please encourage your family and guests to also arrive early.
 Doors will open one hour prior to the start of each ceremony.

-2. Know where to go: For bachelor’s degree and master’s degree candidates, if your ceremony location is Redbird Arena, check-in at Horton Fieldhouse, located north of Redbird Arena.
+2. Know where to go: For bachelor’s degree and master’s degree candidates, check-in at Horton Fieldhouse, located north of Redbird Arena.
 Enter Horton Fieldhouse from the south side, facing the Turner Hall/Redbird Arena parking lot.
-If your ceremony location is Braden Auditorium, check in at the Circus Room in the Bone Student Center.
 Doctoral degree candidates will receive separate check-in instructions via e-mail.

 3. Leave your personal belongings at home: Commencement gowns do not have any pockets, and there is NO storage for personal belongings.
 Please only bring your cap, gown and smiling face.
 Leave all other personal belongings at home or with family members.
 The university is not responsible for any lost or stolen items.

 4. Dress appropriately: Comfortable shoes are a MUST as you will be standing in the line-up room prior to the ceremony, and you don’t want to trip when you’re walking across the stage.
 In order to have the best commencement experience, please be conscious of what you wear.

 5. Be responsible: Possession and/or consumption of alcohol at commencement are strictly prohibited.
 Any student in possession of alcohol will not be allowed to participate in commencement.
 Please be responsible.
 You don’t want to ruin your big day.